It's in the mountain air, warm sunshine, cool waves, and skinny dipping in natural products that soothe the body while sparing the lake.

 You aren't in nature, you are nature.

 After a decade of experience infusing and mixing lotions, balms, and body oils for herself, the Lake Maiden naturally started supplying her friends with their own.
-It made its way into the hands of people who collected high end skincare, rock climbers, bearded men, keepers of curly hair, sufferers of eczema and psoriasis, lip balm fanatics, guitarists, tradespeople, surfers, and parents of babies with cradle cap.
-All reported five-star reviews.
+It made its way into the hands of designer skincare collectors, rock climbers, bearded men, keepers of curly hair, sufferers of eczema and psoriasis, lip balm fanatics, guitarists, tradespeople, surfers, and parents of babies with cradle cap.
+All reported instant relief, and five-star reviews.

 Being in nature and realising that, you are, in fact, nature.